 currently listening to: a baby crying (nothing)

-It’s a beautiful morning out here in the Midwest:01 growing up, I really did not understand why the Midwest was in the Eastern half of the country; South Dakota, which is designated by the Census Bureau as part of the Midwest, seems much more suited to the moniker. gentle clouds over a rising sun, and trees as far as the eye can see, interrupted occasionally by a row of houses or some other sign of civilization.
+It’s a beautiful morning out here in the growing up, I really did not understand why the Midwest was in the Eastern half of the country; South Dakota, which is designated by the Census Bureau as part of the Midwest, seems much more suited to the moniker. gentle clouds over a rising sun, and trees as far as the eye can see, interrupted occasionally by a row of houses or some other sign of civilization.
 Our next stop is Chicago, which, incredibly, concludes the first leg of the trip; I have some plans for the layover at Union Station, but we’ll see exactly what the time looks like.

-I slept surprisingly well last night, given the circumstances; I suppose this is either because I have spent my entire life training for this moment,02 I spent a lot of time in high school on buses and I got very good at sleeping on them. or because my standards for “slept well” are incredibly low.
+I slept surprisingly well last night, given the circumstances; I suppose this is either because I have I spent a lot of time in high school on buses and I got very good at sleeping on them. or because my standards for “slept well” are incredibly low.
 I struggled with falling asleep, but once I was out, it was hard to wake me.
 I was woken up only twice: once at 2 AM, partially by the cold and by the commotion of a conductor trying to figure out some passengers who had reshuffled; seeing as I hadn’t moved since Boston, I grabbed a blanket and did my best to ignore it.
 The second time was at 6 AM or so, around Toledo; the baby—now behind me—was kicking the back of my seat, which was not too pleasant, but I eventually drifted off again.
 I woke up finally around 8:30 AM, after eight hours or so of sleep, feeling well-rested and ready to rumble.

 Nothing much else to say right now; after all, I’ve been unconscious for most of the past hours.
 An hour and a half to Chicago—time to gather my belongings a bit, and get my bearings on the day.